 You should first determine how much money you will need to cover the essentials.
 Examples of these essential expenses include housing, food, utilities, transportation, and food.
 You can use the documents you gathered to figure out how much you spend upon these kinds of fixed expenses now.
 Many people find that this part of the exercise helps them realize that they underestimated certain kinds of fixed expenses.

 These are examples of typical retirement expenses and the portion of spending that average retirees allocate to them:

 Naturally, your retirement expenses may change later.
 For example, many retirees choose to downsize to a smaller home or apartment after their children leave home.
 You might not need to invest in commuting or work clothes.
 On the other hand, utility bills could increase because you’ll stay home more or the price of power has increased.

-You can still start by simply adding up your current expenses and dividing by twelve to determine your essential monthly budget.
+A good rule of thumb is to start by simply adding up your current expenses and dividing by twelve to determine your essential monthly budget.
 After that, you can make adjustments, based upon some fixed costs that may increase or decrease.
 Even if you plan to reduce your cost of living during retirement, you won’t regret erring on the side of spending more instead of spending less for this part of the process.

 - List Non-Essential Monthly Expenses

 Naturally, you won’t just plan to spend money on things you absolutely require to survive and remain healthy.
 Obvious examples of important but non-essential expenses might include a gym, cable TV, golf fees, or magazine subscriptions.